shanebarnes/containit/README.md

 ## Synopsis

-containit is a process container that waits for one or more child processes to complete.
+containit is a process manager that waits for one or more child processes to complete.
 Each child process is not expected to exit unless a fatal error condition is encountered.
 Termination of a single child process will cause containit to kill all remaining child processes and stop or restart immediately.